 Getting better performance out of our traffic signals is a high priority, for the Clark County Council and Public Works.
 The Traffic Signal Optimization Program allows the county to improve traffic flow and rapidly adjust signals in response to crashes, construction and everyday congestion.

 With new technology, the county is able to enhance those capabilities by adding video and radar detection.
 Modern signals can use this technology to detect oncoming vehicles and adjust signal timing more efficiently and safely for traffic flow.

 The county already has completed upgrades of traffic signals on Northeast 134th-139th Street in Salmon Creek, along with Northeast 78th Street/Padden Parkway, Northeast 99th Street, Highway 99 and throughout the Orchards and Sifton areas.

-In the first five years of the program, ninety five percent of the traffic signals in Clark County have been upgraded.
+In the first five years of the program, 95 percent of the traffic signals in Clark County have been upgraded.
 The remaining traffic signals in the Clark County system are expected to be upgraded in 2017 and 2018.
 Most of the work has been paid for using federal grants.

 In contrast, Clark County’s traffic signals communicate with a central server application that monitors actual volumes and congestion on the roads and selects the appropriate timing plan, based on the traffic conditions during the previous 10 to 15 minutes.